DragosP14/IBM-Data-Analyst/README.md

 # IBM-Data-Analyst
-Here are the projects for the IBM Data Analyst Professional Certificate hosted by Coursera, including the IBM Data Analyst Capstone Project.
+Here are all the projects I completed during the IBM Data Analyst Professional Certificate on Coursera, including the final Capstone Project.
+These projects demonstrate the skills and knowledge I gained in data analysis, visualisation, and the use of essential tools for a data analyst.